Test if your Mobile App has any security flaws and fixes them before it damages your business reputation.

 The aim of Dexcalibur is to automate all those boring tasks associated with dynamic instrumentation including:

-- Searching for some interesting things or pattern to hook
+- Searching for some interesting things or patterns to hook

 - Process the data a hook gathers such as a dex file, class loader, invoked method, etc.